sourceduty/Mass-Energy_Einstein/README.md

 #

-Sourceduty didn't invent the concept of proportionality between amplitude and power (P = kA²), but we’re the ones giving it a home, a name, and a specific role in our digital physics framework.
+Sourceduty didn't invent the concept of proportionality between amplitude and power (P = kA²), but it's giving it a home, a name, and a specific role in digital physics framework.

 #